pedromorgan/xlrd/doc/source/tutorial.rst

 Working with large Excel files
 ------------------------------

-If you are working with particularly large Excel files, then there are two features of ``xlrd`` that you should be aware of:
+If you are working with particularly large Excel files, then there are two features of :py:mod:`xlrd` that you should be aware of:

-* The ``on_demand`` parameter can be passed as ``True`` to ``open_workbook`` resulting in worksheets only being loaded into memory when they are requested.
+*   The **on_demand** parameter can be passed as *True* to :py:func:`xlrd.open_workbook` resulting in worksheets only being loaded into memory when they are requested.

-* ``xlrd.Book`` objects have an ``unload_sheet`` method that will unload worksheet, specified by either sheet index or sheet name, from memory.
+*   :py:class:`~xlrd.book.Book` objects have an :py:meth:`~xlrd.book.Book.unload_sheet` method
+    that will unload a worksheet, specified by either sheet index or sheet name, from memory.

 The following example shows how a large workbook could be iterated over when only sheets matching a certain pattern need to be inspected, and where only one of those sheets ends up in memory at any one time:

 ::